mozilla/ActiveData/docs/compare_JSONPath.md

         ["bicycle", "red", 19.95]
     ]}

 In either case, and many others, we achieve data compression by removing context.
-This is bad for JSON.
+This is a bad data format.

-JSON data should be in ***limited property form***, which means fixing the number of properties, as much as is reasonable, for the given data source.
-One option is to convert the `{key: value}` form to `{"key":key, "value":value}` by assigning static names to the property names.
+JSON data should be in ***fixed-property form***, which means fixing the number of properties, as much as is reasonable, for the given data source.
+We do this by assigning names to keys.
 In the example of store inventory we label the item type, and the inventory explicitly:

     {"store":[
         {